mhahsler/Introduction_to_Data_Mining_R_Examples/README.md

 The examples are used in my [data mining course](http://michael.hahsler.net/SMU/EMIS7332) at SMU and will be regularly updated and improved.
-All code is shared under creative commons attribution license and you can share and adapt them freely.
-Please contact [me](http://michael.hahsler.net) to correct mistakes or to improve the content.
+All code is shared under the creative commons attribution license and you can share and adapt them freely.
+Please contact [me](http://michael.hahsler.net) for corrections or improvements.

 ## Covered Chapters